Kamps Innovative Pallet Services Logo

 What’s The Big Deal?

 Since the birth of the wooden pallet, our industry has touted the reusable, recyclable, and biodegradable qualities of the product.
-Data and research has been released that supports the notion that wood pallets and sustainable forestry has a positive impact on forest cover globally.
+Data and research have been released that support the notion that wood pallets and sustainable forestry have a positive impact on forest cover globally.
 Our Kamps Green Scorecard shows the positive impact our pallet recycling efforts have on the environment.

 However, the industry has never had a certified document to stand behind that covers the entire spectrum of the environmental impact of a wooden pallet from cradle to grave – until now.